US stocks headed for big gains in 2016 despite early stumble | Metro News

 "It's been the year of the unlikely happening, but the crazy thing about the unlikely happening is you would expect that to lead to big sell-offs, and we experienced the exact opposite," said J.J.
 Kinahan, TD Ameritrade's chief strategist.
 "The more things happened that were unlikely, the more we seemed to rally."

-As of Tuesday's close, the Standard & Poor's 500 index, the broadest measure of the stock market, was on track to end the year with a gain of 11
+As of Thursday's close, the Standard & Poor's 500 index, the broadest measure of the stock market, was on track to end the year with a gain of 10

 Small-company stocks trounced the rest of the market, however, especially since the election.
-The Russell 2000 index soared more than 21
+The Russell 2000 index soared 20

 Investors anticipate that smaller companies will benefit more from an improving U.S. economy than their larger rivals because they tend to do far more of their business domestically.
 They also have fewer ways to dodge taxes through overseas subsidiaries, so they'll have more to gain if corporate taxes go down, and they'll also have less to lose if trade frictions flare up.